 - Strategies to conquer negative thinking, reduce conflict, and foster a cooperative spirit

 How to Request Consultation and Coaching Services

-Consultations and coaching sessions are generally scheduled for an hour, in which employees either talk on the phone or meet privately with an EMS representative.
-Depending on the nature of their concerns, employees may meet with EMS just once or schedule a series of meetings.
-To schedule a consultation, have employees contact their EMS representative or call the EMS main number at 512-475-7200.
+Consultations and coaching sessions are generally scheduled for an hour, in which employees either talk on the phone or meet privately with an SWS representative.
+Depending on the nature of their concerns, employees may meet with SWS just once or schedule a series of meetings.
+To schedule a consultation, have employees contact their SWS representative or call the SWS main number at 512-475-7200.

 Discussion Groups and Training

-EMS provides relevant and interesting roundtable discussions and training sessions that increase employees' understanding of policies and enhance the quality of the university's work environment.
-You can check online to see if there are any upcoming work/life events and training sessions that may be relevant to managers' or other employees’ concerns.
-In addition, you may contact EMS at 512-475-7200 if you are interested in arranging a customized training program for your department.
+SWS provides relevant and interesting roundtable discussions and training sessions that increase employees' understanding of policies and enhance the quality of the university's work environment.
+You can check online to see if there are any upcoming TXClasses or EAP training sessions that may be relevant to managers' or other employees’ concerns.
+In addition, you may contact SWS at 512-475-7200 if you are interested in arranging a customized training program for your department.

 Discussion Groups for Managers

-In addition to the option of hosting departmental discussion groups, you may want to take advantage of the multi-session managers' and first-time-supervisors’ coaching groups that HR offers several times each year.
-These groups are designed to help managers and supervisors set and meet professional goals, identify supervisory challenges and create strategies to address them, learn about other university resources for managers, and receive support and guidance from other managers and supervisors.
-These meetings include discussion, article reading, role-play, mini-presentations, and follow-up on goals identified in the first meeting.
-Group sizes are limited, so participants should make a commitment to attend all of the meetings within the series.
+In addition to the option of hosting departmental discussion groups, you may want to take advantage of the multi-session managers' series, Managerial Best Practices, PN 8,that HR offers two times each year.
+This series is designed to help managers and supervisors set and meet professional goals, identify supervisory challenges and create strategies to address them, learn about other university resources for managers, and receive support and guidance from other managers and supervisors.
+These meetings include discussion, article reading, role-play, and mini-presentations.
+Peer learning is a key feature of this series so particpants are asked to make a commitment to attend all of the meetings within the series.